-Accessed via Plovdiv’s winding streets – which resemble cobblestone moguls because of their varied topography – are fine jewel-toned homes that epitomize Bulgaria’s National Revival architectural style.
-These mansions in Plovdiv, Bulgaria’s second-largest city, are decorated with stained-wooden shutters and trim.
+Along Plovdiv’s winding, cobblestone lanes you’ll encounter fine, jewel-toned homes epitomizing Bulgaria’s National Revival architectural style.
+These mansions are decorated with stained-wooden shutters and trim.
 The buildings are also embellished with flourishes that depict peacocks, flowing ribbons, and flowers.

 Where in the World?

 - For more information about the city of Plovdiv and its Stari Grad district, see the Plovdiv Tourism Board site.